State Employee Drug Testing

 (4) Other positions that the governor, president of the senate, speaker of the house of representatives, or chief justice determines involve law enforcement, the protection of life and property, public health or safety, or other functions requiring a high degree of trust and confidence; and

-(5) High level management personnel of the executive, judicial, and legislative branches including, but not limited to, directors, deputies, division heads, supervisors, branch chiefs, officers, administrators, chief clerks, and sergeant-at-arms.
+(5) High level management personnel of the executive, judicial, and legislative branches including directors, deputies, division heads, supervisors, branch chiefs, officers, administrators, chief clerks, and sergeants-at-arm.

 § -2 Drug-free workplace.
-The governor, the president of the senate and the speaker of the house of representatives, and the chief justice shall each implement a program in their respective branches of state government establishing a drug-free workplace for all state employees.
-Such a program shall have as its core policy the following:
+The governor, the president of the senate and the speaker of the house of representatives, and the chief justice shall implement a program in their respective branches of state government to establish a drug-free workplace for all state employees.
+This program shall have as its core policy the following:

 (1) State employees are required to refrain from the use of illegal drugs;

 (2) The use of illegal drugs by state employees, whether on duty or off duty, is contrary to the efficiency of government; and